The Liouville theorem for discrete symmetric averaging operators: Abstract

 \section{Abstract}

-We introduce averaging operators on lattices $\Z^d$ and study the Liouville property for the related discrete PDEs, enclosing the discrete harmonic, $p$-harmonic, $p$-harmonious and $\infty$-harmonic functions.
-Our approach generalizes a previous elementary argument for the discrete harmonic case and provides an alternative proof for $p$-harmonic functions on $\Z^2$.
+We introduce averaging operators on lattices $\Z^d$ and study the Liouville property for functions satisfying mean value properties associated to such operators.
+This framework encloses discrete harmonic, $p$-harmonic, $\infty$-harmonic and the so-called game $p$-harmonic functions.
+Our approach provides an elementary alternative proof of the Liouville Theorem for positive $p$-harmonic functions on $\Z^d$.

-\emph{Keywords}: averaging operator, discrete harmonic function, graphs, laplacian, lattice, strong Liouville theorem, $p$-harmonic, $p$-harmonious, $\infty$-laplacian.
+\emph{Keywords}: averaging operator, discrete harmonic function, graphs, Laplacian, lattice, strong Liouville theorem, $p$-harmonic, $p$-harmonious, $\infty$-Laplacian.

 \emph{Mathematics Subject Classification (2020):} Primary: 31C20 ; Secondary: 35B53, 31C45.